Cornish Saints

 St. Mawes

 The fishing town of St Mawes on Cornwall’s south coast is thought to have taken its name from the Celtic Saint Maudez.
-He is believed to have settled in Brittany where he founded a monastery on the Island Saint-Maudez with his two disciples, Saint Budoc and Saint Tudy, also Cornish place names.
+He is believed to have settled in Brittany where he founded a monastery on the Island of Saint-Maudez with his two disciples, Saint Budoc and Saint Tudy, also Cornish place names.

 St. Breock